|

 This means it takes relatively small amounts of energy to remove electrons

 from these atoms.
+These atoms have large diameters.
+The outer electrons are relatively far from the nucleus.
 Metals tend to lose electrons and form positive ions.

 The